COVIDExposureIndices/COVIDExposureIndices/README.md

 - **County-level location exposure index (LEX)**:
-Among smartphones that pinged in a given county today, what share of those devices pinged in another county at least once during the previous 14 days?
+Among smartphones that pinged in a given county today, what share of those devices pinged in each county at least once during the previous 14 days?
 The daily county-level LEX is an approximately 2000-by-2000 matrix in which each cell reports, among devices that pinged today in the column county, the share of devices that pinged in the row county at least once during the previous 14 days.